- Boxing Salary (How Much Money Do Boxers Make as a Salary?)

-In 2017, he got $275 million for fighting Conor McGregor and retired with a remarkable undefeated record of fifty wins to zero losses.
+In 2017, he got $275 million for fighting one of the best MMA boxers Conor McGregor and retired with a remarkable undefeated record of fifty wins to zero losses.

 George Foreman’s reign as a U.S. professional boxer lasted from 1969 to 1977.
 In 1987, he made a comeback that lasted until 1997.
 His biggest successes as a boxer are winning an Olympic Gold Medal and getting the World heavyweight champion twice.

 These days Foreman is no doubt more focused on his email address than the action inside the ring.
 He’s dabbled in everything from writing and acting to advertising.
 And let’s not forget the world-famous George Foreman Grill.
 His net worth currently sits at an estimated $300 million.